home-assistant/home-assistant.io/source/_integrations/light.mqtt.markdown

 ### CCT light (brightnes and temperature)

-This example comes from configuration of Shelly RGBW Bulb working in White mode.
+This example comes from a configuration of Shelly RGBW Bulb working in White mode.
-Max_mireds and min_mireds set white color temperature boundaries to 3000K - 6500K.
-Notice the same limits are applied in `command_on_template`, but in Kelvin units this time.
-It's due to conversion from Mireds to Kelvin which causes exceeding boundary values accepted by the device.
+`max_mireds` and `min_mireds` set color temperature boundaries to 3000K - 6500K.
+Notice the same limits are applied in `command_on_template`, but in kelvin units this time.
+It's due to conversion from mired to kelvin which causes exceeding boundary values accepted by the device.
+The code also ensures bi-directional conversion of brightness scale between 0-100 (required by the device) and 0-255 (required by Home Assistant).
 Add the following to your `configuration.yaml` file:

 {% raw %}